jikrant3/models_and_tools/README.md

 - Bergeron WD cooling curves (DA, DB)

 ## References
-Some references are given in the info.txt file.
+Some references are given in the models/info.txt file.
 Please cite the missing sources on your own.